-Significant changes and losses associated with the COVID-19 Pandemic and increased awareness of social inequities in our country and the world have raised further awareness of the importance of mental and emotional health.
+Significant changes and losses associated with the COVID pandemic and increased awareness of social inequities in our country and the world have raised further awareness of the importance of mental and emotional health.
 Principals and teachers are overwhelmed with these changes and the challenges of returning to school with significant uncertainty around safety, scheduling, and new teaching models.
-The following is the plan for support and training based on the FBISD Student Ownership of Behavior Framework, the Pandemic and other impactful factors, and ensuring a supportive and responsive environment so learning can occur.
 The following is the plan for support and training based on the FBISD Student Ownership of Behavior Framework, the Pandemic and other impactful factors, and ensuring a supportive and responsive environment so online as well as face-to-face learning can flourish.

-Supporting Profile Ongoing Support Staff Community-Building Preparing for Learning Staff Development Development Providing students, parents Learning opportunities for Providing campus and Delivering tools to aid Developing lessons and and staff access to mental leaders in providing support department leaders with the teachers in forming supports for dispositional to students and staff to health resources to those tools to facilitate healthy connections with students learning in classroom promote relationshipwho may be struggling recovery and re-entry. prior to engaging in learning. instruction.
+COVID Staff, Student, and Family Supports Staff Community-Building Preparing for Learning Supporting Profile Ongoing Support Staff Development Development Learning opportunities for Providing students, parents.
+Providing campus and Delivering tools to aid Developing lessons and and staff access to mental leaders in providing support teachers in forming department leaders with the supports for dispositional to students and staff to health resources to those tools to facilitate healthy connections with students learning in classroom who may be struggling promote relationshipprior to engaging in learning. recovery and re-entry. building. socially, emotionally, and